 Olivia Brion was founded by Napa wine veteran David Mahaffey with a focus on Pinot Noir as well as sometimes Chardonnay.
 David has been making wines in the Napa Valley since 1980 and has also taught wine making at Napa Valley College.
 All vineyard sources for his wines come from one of Napa’s older (dates from 1988) but generally least well-known sub appellations – Wild Horse Valley.
 This region of Napa is located within mere airline miles of the city of Napa but seems so remote.
 Olivia Brion is the only physical winery in the appellation.
 A number of Kenzo Estate’s vineyards are in the appellation but not their physical winery.

 David was instrumental in getting approval for Wild Horse Valley (in 1988); this was one of Napa’s earliest sub appellations and is one of only two sub appellations in Napa Valley along with Carneros to cross county lines; part of the Wild Horse Valley AVA is in Solano County.
-This part of the valley is among Napa’s coolest growing regions – often cooler than even the noted “refrigerator at times” Carneros.
-During a recent visit to their Heron Lake Vineyard in the middle of summer it was windy, clear and fairly cold even during late morning/early afternoon.
+This part of the valley is among Napa’s coolest growing regions – often cooler than even the noted “refrigerator” at times, Carneros.
+During a recent visit to their Heron Lake Vineyard in the middle of summer it was windy, clear and fairly cold even during the late morning/early afternoon.

 What differentiates this site from some of the lower south valley sites is the elevation of the vineyard; it is approximately 1300 to 1400 feet and as a result sees more sunshine hours than lower in the valley which is often blanketed by fog in the summer months.
 What also contributes to the vineyard’s colder location is its fairly close proximity to the San Pablo Bay.